App Assets

 The local_name

-is the local path to the resource relative to the article HTML (index.html).
-The app-assets/
+is the local path to the resource in the app’s article HTML rendering context.
+The /app-assets/

 prefix is mandatory.